Rising star Hakeem Jeffries announces bid to lead U.S. House Democrats | Politics

 Rising star Hakeem Jeffries announces bid to lead U.S. House Democrats

-If Jeffries secures the post as expected, it could be a stepping stone to possibly becoming the first Black speaker the next time Democrats control of the House.
+Republicans will formally take control of the House in January after picking up enough seats in last week's midterm elections to erase a narrow Democratic majority.
 Jeffries announced his bid in a letter released by his office, saying: "I write to humbly ask for your support for the position of House Democratic Leader as we once again prepare to meet the moment."
-No challengers to Jeffries have emerged.
-Jeffries satisfies the demand of many House Democrats that younger blood replace the 82-year-old Pelosi, who has had a grip on leadership for the past two decades.
+No challengers to Jeffries have yet emerged.

-U.S. lawmaker Hakeem Jeffries formally launched a bid on Friday to become the Democratic leader in the House of Representatives, a day after the chamber's speaker, Nancy Pelosi, announced she was stepping down from her leadership role.
-Jeffries, 52, would be the first Black lawmaker to head a party caucus in Congress, representing both the party's diverse voter base and a new generation of leadership.
+U.S. congressman Hakeem Jeffries on Friday formally launched a bid to become the Democratic leader in the House of Representatives, a day after Speaker Nancy Pelosi announced she was giving up her leadership role.
+If he wins the Nov.
+30 House Democratic leadership election, Jeffries would become the first Black lawmaker to head a party caucus in Congress.
+Jeffries, at age 52 three decades younger than Pelosi, would embody not only the party's diverse voter base but also a new generation of leadership in the House.

-As minority leader, Jeffries' main task will be deciding when to cooperate with Republicans to pass bills such as funding the government and when to defend the agenda of President Joe Biden, a fellow Democrat.
-Republicans will take control of the House in January, having emerged with a majority in Nov.
-8 midterm elections.
+Pelosi's decision to step down after two decades leading the House Democratic caucus came a day after Republicans cemented a narrow majority in the chamber and prepared to name a speaker from their own party.
+If he gets the job, Jeffries would have to navigate not only the responsibilities of being the head of a minority party in the chamber - balancing when to cooperate with Republicans and when to defend President Joe Biden's agenda - but also the delicate task of keeping his fellow Democrats on the same page.
+One of the trickiest challenges could be easing tensions between the party's centrists and its restive left flank.

-The often-reserved Jeffries, who was known as "Kool Ha" by college fraternity brothers for his measured speech, according to the Almanac of American Politics, put on a more pugilistic display at a news conference on Tuesday.
-He lashed out at what he called "extreme MAGA Republicans" taking control of the House - a reference to the "Make America Great" slogan popularized by Republican former President Donald Trump.
+The often-reserved Jeffries - known as "Kool Ha" by college fraternity brothers for his measured speaking style, according to the Almanac of American Politics - put on a more pugilistic display at a news conference this week.
+He lashed out at what he called "extreme MAGA Republicans" taking control of the House - a reference to Republican former President Donald Trump's "Make America Great" slogan.
+Republicans will formally take control of the House in January after picking up enough seats in last week's midterm elections to erase a narrow Democratic majority.

-He would build on Pelosi's historic accomplishments as the first female House speaker and the first woman to lead a party in either chamber of Congress.
-If Jeffries secures the post as expected, it could be a stepping stone to possibly becoming the first Black speaker the next time Democrats control of the House.

-Jeffries satisfies the demand of many House Democrats that younger blood replace the 82-year-old Pelosi, who has had a grip on leadership for the past two decades.
-Pelosi promptly issued a statement in support of Jeffries and two other Democrats seeking leadership positions.

-Representative Katherine Clark, a progressive, is running for the No. 2 position of Democratic whip and moderate Representative Pete Aguilar was expected to seek the job heading the Democratic caucus, which Jeffries now holds.
-"A new day is dawning — and I am confident that these new leaders will capably lead our caucus," Pelosi said.
+"He is going to be a consensus builder.
+He's not in one camp or the other," said California Democratic Representative Ro Khanna, a progressive.
+Khanna said in a telephone interview that Jeffries approached him several times to discuss tech issues.
+Khanna said the two have talked about cryptocurrency and an "internet bill of rights."

+The expected new Democratic leadership team headed by Jeffries, Khanna said, will decentralize power in the caucus, giving voice to more lawmakers.
+"It will give us a chance for a Raskin, a Neguse, an AOC, Spanberger, Slotkin to really shine," Khanna said of influential Democratic Representatives Jamie Raskin, Joe Neguse, Alexandria Ocasio-Cortez, Abigail Spanberger and Elissa Slotkin.

-Jeffries has worked for months, if not years, to position himself for Pelosi's job.
-He was first elected to Congress in 2012, having previously served in the New York state legislature, where he worked on affordable housing issues and fought against some policing practices, such as "stop and frisk."
+Pelosi made history as the first woman to lead a party in either chamber of Congress and to serve as speaker.
+Becoming minority leader could set Jeffries on a path to become the first Black speaker - if the Democrats manage to regain a House majority.
+Jeffries, who has long worked to position himself for the top leadership post, was first elected to Congress in 2012, having previously served in the New York state legislature, where he worked on affordable housing issues and fought against some aggressive policing practices.

-Jeffries helped lead the fight in the U.S. House for legislation criminalizing police "choke holds" and other controversial tactics following George Floyd's murder in 2020 by Minneapolis police.
-Jeffries also led a bipartisan effort at criminal justice reform, which led to the 2018 passage of legislation restructuring sentencing procedures for certain drug offenses and increasing educational and vocational funding for prisoners to help reduce repeat-offender rates.
+In Congress, he served in 2020 as one of the House managers handling the prosecution of then-President Donald Trump in a Senate trial following the first of two impeachments.
+Jeffries led a bipartisan effort on criminal justice policy that led to the 2018 passage of a law restructuring sentencing procedures for certain drug offenses and increasing educational and vocational funding for prisoners to help reduce repeat-offender rates.

-If Jeffries wins the Nov.
-30 leadership election, Democrats will be placing party power squarely with New Yorkers.
-Senate Majority Leader Chuck Schumer represents the state of New York and Jeffries is based in New York City, representing parts of Brooklyn, including the historically Black neighborhood of Bedford-Stuyvesant.
-In 2020, Jeffries broadened his profile, becoming one of seven House managers of then-President Donald Trump's first impeachment trial.

-While he is a member of the Congressional Progressive Caucus, Jeffries at times has had strained relations with some progressives, who have questioned his ties to corporate America.
-In a previous congressional election, there were rumblings of a possible challenge to Jeffries from the party's left wing.
-But he has consistently won re-election easily, including this month with 72% of the vote in the midterm elections.
+If Jeffries wins, Democrats would be placing party power in Congress in the hands of New Yorkers.
+Senate Majority Leader Chuck Schumer represents the state and Jeffries represents a congressional district in New York City spanning parts of Brooklyn including the historically Black Bedford-Stuyvesant neighborhood.
+While he is a member of the Congressional Progressive Caucus - which includes many of the party's lawmakers on the left - Jeffries at times has had strained relations with some progressives, uneasy over his ties to corporate America.
+Earlier in his career, he did work for corporate clients as a lawyer at a New York law firm.

+He won re-election in his House district last week with 72% of the vote.
+While Pelosi and the current No. 2 House Democrat Steny Hoyer are giving up their leadership posts, 82-year-old congressman James Clyburn said he would seek to remain in the House Democratic leadership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)